hyperledger/aries-rfcs/features/0023-did-exchange/README.md

 }
 ```

-The above message is required to be signed as described in HIPE ???.
+The above message is required to be signed as described in [RFC0234](../0234-signature-decorator/README.md).
 The `connection` attribute above will be base64URL encoded and included as part of the `sig_data` attribute of the signed field.
-The result looks like this:
+Using the `ed25519Sha512_single` signature scheme, the result looks like this:

 ```json
 {